 Module should run work load that can stress the ASIC, DRAM, and PCIE interface.
 Module vendor would be required to provide the work load for this purpose.
-Associated test conditions, performance criteria, and duration for this test depend on the project.
+Associated test conditions, performance criteria, and duration for this test depends on project requirements.